m1l0js/m1l0js.github.io/_posts/2022-09-23-htb-writeup-silo.md

   - Oracle
   - Metasploit
   - sqlplus64
-  -
+  - Volatility
 ---

 ![](/assets/images/htb-writeup-silo/silo_logo.png)

-We need to upload a file and execute it to gain a privileged shell.
+Interesting machine that allows you to do things in a automated way or manually.
+I have learned about manage files in Oracle and the usage of Volatility.

 ## Portscan
 ```bash